 For the holidaying tourist, boat trips can be one of the most financially driven decisions made when visiting Thailand.
-In an increasingly competitive marketplace there have been an growing number of tours marketed as a ‘Sunrise Tour’ at different price points and understandable this can cause confusion amongst holiday makers.
+In an increasingly competitive marketplace there have been an growing number of tours marketed as a ‘Sunrise Boat Tour’ at different price points and understandable this can cause confusion amongst holiday makers.

 Here we try give you an unbiased view of the tour boat adventure market in Phuket, and explain what to look out for in helping you make up your mind which company is right for you.

 Of course we understand Simba’s pricing won’t be suitable for every budget but we do think it is important to shed a little light on what drives the cost of providing a tour and in turn how these factors can and will impact upon the price of a tour.
 There is a reason why people ask the question “why are yachts so expensive to hire” when they go to book a tour in some cases.

 Think of the following as a bit of a checklist to help guide your choice and please remember that the old adage ‘you get what you paid for’ has no more suitable application that the Phuket Motor Yachts market!

 Broadly speaking there are 3 quality tiers in Phuket